unyt-org/uix/docs/manual/10 Functions and Contexts.md

 Now that we understand the default behaviour of functions, lets take a look at a different scenario:

-> What if we *want* to execute the `onclick` handler from the last
+> What if we want to execute the `onclick` handler from the last
 > example in the browser, despite the button being created and rendered in the
 > backend?

-There are many reasons for such a behaviour: Maybe we want to show an alert to the user, or we want to download a file, or ...
+There are many reasons for such a behaviour: Maybe we want to show an alert to the user, or we want to download a file, or update some DOM content on the frontend, etc.

-To achieve this, we only need to make one small change in our example code: replacing the `onclick` attribute with a labeled `onclick:frontend` attribute.
+To achieve this, we only need to make one small change in our example code: replacing the `onclick` attribute with a *labeled* `onclick:frontend` attribute.
-This tells UIX that the event handler function must be transferred to the frontend context:
+This tells UIX that the event handler function must be run in the frontend context:

 ```ts
 /// file: backend/entrypoint.ts